 Don't want to deal with the hassle of enrolling in 5% cash back categories each quarter?
-The Chase Freedom Unlimited earns 3% cash back in your first year on up to $20,000 in purchases.
+The Chase Freedom Unlimited earns 1.5% cash back on everything.

 Annual fee: $0

 Welcome bonus: $150 after you spend $500 within the first 3 months of card opening

 Spend multiplier: Earn unlimited 1.5% on all purchases

 Review: Is the Chase Freedom Unlimited Worth It?